horacehoff/pixel-clustering-format/README.md

 This works great, but less so for images which contain thousands and thousands of colors and not many pixels per color, as LPI's method is given less "space" to work properly.

 ### More info
 On images where it works best, LPI offers a great compression level, sometimes being as much as 99% smaller than the original PNG image.
 However, it poorly compresses colors and their relation with pixels and as such, LPI works best with images that don't have a ton of colors and/or that have a high pixel/color ratio.
-Examples below (the graphs in the .LPI format are 47% to 62% smaller than their heavily optimized PNG original counterparts).
+Examples below (the images in the .LPI format are 47% to 62% smaller than their heavily optimized PNG original counterparts).

 LPI supports transparency, and first reads colors in the RGBA format and then stores them in the hexadecimal format.